-If you’re preparing to have your shed installed, you’re probably wondering what kind of foundation is best for your shed.
-We’ve already answered that question in another blog post about concrete vs. gravel shed foundations.
-Now we’d like to look at a shed foundation type that we don’t recommend: shed foundation blocks.
+If you’re preparing to have your shed installed, you’re probably wondering whether you need a foundation for a shed and, if so, what kind of foundation is best for your shed.
+We’ve already outlined our preferred shed foundation in this article.
+Now we’ll look at a shed foundation type that we don’t recommend: shed foundation blocks.

 Installing and leveling your shed on cinder blocks might seem like the easiest solution for shed site preparation.
 After all, there’s little preparation required if your site is already fairly level.
 All you need to do is make sure the installer has access to a stack of inexpensive cinder blocks.
 (Note: leveling the ground for a shed is a better solution)

 The problem with using cinder blocks is that it can create problems with your storage building down the road.
 This is especially true for larger sheds.
 We’ll now look at the potential problems and reasons not to use shed foundation blocks.

 A Shed on Blocks Might Settle Over Time

 Installing a shed on blocks might seem like an easy solution but it can cause problems down the road.

 One problem is that your shed might begin to settle over time.
 This is especially true if the ground is soft and unstable.